TeamEver/everblock/README.md

 - `$urls.pic_url`: URL of the /upload directory.

 ## Shortcodes
+The module allows you to use many shortcodes anywhere in your store.
+However, restrictions may be in place, such as not allowing a hook shortcode or store locator to be used in a modal.

+You can create your own shortcodes from the "Shortcodes" tab accessible in the "Ever block" submenu.

+### Basic shortcodes
 - `[product 1]`: Display product with ID 1.
 - `[product 1,2,3]`: Display products with IDs 1, 2, and 3.
 - `[entity_lastname]`: Display customer's last name.